IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Physics isn’t a religion.
 If it were, we’d have a much easier time raising money.”

+>“The physicists defer only to the mathematicians, and the mathematicians defer only to God.”

 ― <a href="https://en.wikipedia.org/wiki/Leon_M._Lederman" target="_blank">Leon M. Lederman</a>

 >“This is the best few tens of billions years in the history of the universe to do cosmology.”